Diabetes

 Common tests include:

-A1C test: Shows average blood sugar levels over the past 2 to 3 months
+A1C test: Shows average blood sugar over the past 2 to 3 months.

-Oral glucose tolerance test (OGTT): Measures how the body handles sugar after drinking a glucose-containing beverage
+Oral glucose tolerance test (OGTT): Measures blood sugar before and after drinking a glucose beverage.

 Treatment